-- Produce, maintain and compile records, information and data, consistent with the annual information submitted in the agreed electronic format. - Consistent Tracking: Participating parties must track and record ITMOs consistently throughout the NDC implementation period. - ITMOs will be uniquely identified in a way that renders ITMOs traceable to the mitigation outcome(s) represented.
+• Consistent Tracking: Participating parties must track and record ITMOs consistently throughout the NDC implementation period.

+• ITMOs will be uniquely identified in a way that renders ITMOs traceable to the mitigation outcome(s) represented.
 Each ITMO will have a unique identifier.
-The unique identifier for each ITMO will comprise at least: - o the identifier of the cooperative approach - the identifier of the originating Party registry - o the identifier of the first transferring Party
+The unique identifier for each ITMO will comprise at least:

+- the identifier of the cooperative approach - the identifier of the originating Party registry - the identifier of the first transferring Party - the serial number - the vintage of the underlying mitigation outcome.

-Figure 8: Roles and responsibilities of entities for tracking ITMOs
+Figure 7: Roles and responsibilities of entities for tracking ITMOs